timescale/docs/timescaledb/how-to-guides/hyperfunctions/function-pipelines.md

 Function pipelines use a single custom operator of `->`.
 This operator is used to apply and compose multiple functions.
 The `->` operator takes the inputs on the left of the operator, and applies the operation on the right of the operator.
-To put it more plainly, you can think of it as "do the next thing".
+To put it more plainly, you can think of it as "do the next thing."

 A typical function pipeline could look something like this:
 ```sql